ktpeace/ktpeace/README.md

 <h3>💟 Values</h3>

 Due in part to former work at a Commission for the Blind, I am keenly interested in gaining accessibility expertise.
 I also have great admiration for the Electronic Frontier Foundation and take Internet privacy seriously.
-AI is a major concern both in terms of everyone's job security and ethical design/training, but it is inevitable, so I would like to work on helping build positive AI someday (ref.
-Baymax 💙).
 I appreciate companies that consider their environmental impact.
 Essentially, I'll be happy doing anything that helps people or other living beings.
 And of course, I want to write code in a way that makes things easy for my fellow developers.

 <h3 align="left">💻 Skills</h3>